HELP MAKE A DIFFERENCE IN

 There is no news yet on the reinstatement of nursing.
 We continue to work hard on the application for a Medicaid Waiver that will get his nursing and nursing assistance turned back on.
 Until then we are holding our breath.

 This past week Andrew had some good alertness with his speech therapist where he recited the days of the week loud enough and clear enough to be understood – so progress there.
 One of his PT/OT sessions was really good also – he stood in the power lifter and (with some assistance) took several steps.
 We will continue to work on leg strengthening and encourage this.
-I’ve attached a video of his speech or you can see it here: https://youtu.be/Y-jAbrCg0Ps
+I’ve attached a video of his speech or you can see it here: youtu.be

 Prayers please for a positive outcome on his Brain Injury Waiver application.

 November 21, 2017